FermiParadox/backend_sensors_for_seniors/README.md

 # To run it
 You need:
 - Python
-- MongoDB and you have to edit the DB link in `main.py` (or contact me and I'll give you access to my DB)
+- MongoDB (or contact me and I'll give you access to my DB)
 - edit the `configuration.py` to set the correct password values.